Limitations in Power BI Paginated Reports and Their Workarounds

 The four additional columns are the sub-total and total values against each row.
 Instead of showing them on separate rows (as in the Paginated Report), they are appended as columns against each row.
 This is because the CSV format doesn’t support any grouping or aggregation.

-As for the column naming, these names are picked from the textbox names of the Paginated Reports.
-We need to change the textbox names of the report itself so that this change reflects in the exported CSV.
+The column names are picked from the textbox names of the Paginated Reports.
+We need to change the textbox names of the report itself so that this change is reflected in the exported CSV.

 Open the report in Report Builder and check the Properties checkbox in the View tab.